 The metadata editor designer is used to make custom metadata editor layouts.
 This means that you can create a completely custom metadata editor using the XMP fields that you have defined in the metadata configuration.
 The editors you create here can be exported and shared with FotoWeb also for a consistent look throughout a larger system.

 An overview of the Metadata Editor Designer

 To create a new, blank editor, select New.
 To use one of the existing editors as a template, select it in the list and then click on the New button.
 In this case, the new editor will be named Copy of <old editor name>.

 When the designer opens, you have three panels on the left side of the screen:

 Editor Items contains a list of all the XMP fields in your metadata configuration.
 Using the drop-down list you can filter the contents by namespace or by field groups that you define in the metadata configuration.
 You can add group boxes for your fields and an image preview from here by choosing Other graphical items from the drop-down list.

 Editor properties contains all the general properties of the metadata editor you are working on.
-Here you can, among other things, change the editor name, change colors enable an ODBC connection for searching a database or writing information in the editor back to a database.
+Here you can change the editor name, change colors, enable an ODBC connection for searching a database or writing information in the editor back to a database. and more.

 Item Properties will change based on the item you have selected in your layout.
-It allows you to set special properties related to the fields and other items in your editor, for example whether certain fields should be required, whether they have a quicklist associated with them etc.
+It allows you to set special properties related to the fields and other items in your editor, for example, whether certain fields should be required, whether they have a QuickList associated with them, and so on.